MatteoCinti/ts-todo/README.md

     - I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending
     - I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts
+    - I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending
+    -  I as a user can filter the to-do list and view items that were marked as done - so that I can retrospect on my prior progress
     - You can edit other users todo lists from your own account

 ###